openshift/cluster-version-operator/docs/dev/operators.md

 Only manifests with the extensions `.yaml`, `.yml`, or `.json` will be applied, like `kubectl create -f DIR`.

+### What if I only want the CVO to create my resource, but never update it?

+This is only applicable to cases where the contents of a resource are not managed, but the presence is required for usability.
+Today the only known use-case is config.openshift.io, so that `oc edit foo.config.openshift.io` "just works".

+To do this, you can set .metadata.annotations["release.openshift.io/create-only"]="true".

 ### How do I get added as a special run level?

 Some operators need to run at a specific time in the release process (OLM, kube, openshift core operators, network, service CA).
 These components can ensure they run in a specific order across operators by prefixing their manifests with: